GaviBurgin/Q-Projects/README.md

 ## 📘 Current Project

-### Barrier Option Pricing
+### Barrier Option Pricing: see BarrierOptionPricing-Heston-MonteCarlo.py
 - Using Monte Carlo simulations to price barrier options under the Heston model.
-- Exploring how changes in model parameters affect option prices.
+- Exploring how changes in model parameters affect option prices (to be uloaded soon).

 ### Machine Learning Pricing of Barrier Options (Honors Research): see NN_w_constraints.ipynb
 - Generating arbitrage free volatility surfaces from stock path simulations under the Heston model (to be uloaded soon).